-Truth be told, having a pet or a number of them is not cheap.
-They need high-quality care, food, living condition and maintenance.
+Truth be told, having a pet or a number of them are not cheap.
+They need high-quality care, food, living condition, and maintenance.

-The best pet food in the market are quite pricey.
+The best pet food in the market is quite pricey.
 To save a few bucks, you can feed your pets from your own plate, and that is okay.

 But for those who would rather buy ready-to-eat pet food, you should always make purchases using online coupons or in-store coupons.
 The more members you have in your family, the higher is your monthly expense.

 So instead of compromising on the quality of food you provide your pets, make the most of the coupons in your wallet.